Mental health journal prompts are a helpful way to explore feelings of anxiety and depression in a safe personal space.

 - What would you tell your younger self if you could go back in time?

 - How do you view yourself?
 How do you view others and the world?
 Are you optimistic or pessimistic?
+Why?

 - Journal what your best life looks like.
 What do you think is possible for yourself?
+And why?

 - Can you see beyond your best life into an even better future?
 Can you dream even bigger, and how does dreaming big make you feel?

-- How can you use the following to improve your life: Family, friends, nature, art, reading, technology, deep thinking, helping others, speaking truthfully, being kind, self-love, empathy, open-mindedness, peacefulness, curiosity, quiet, spirituality.
+- How can you use the following to improve your life: Family, friends, nature, art, reading, technology, deep thinking, helping others, speaking truthfully, being kind, self-love, empathy, open-mindedness, peacefulness, curiosity, quiet, spirituality?

 - Describe the happiest moments of your life.
 Who was there?
 Were you laughing?
 Relaxing quietly?
 Dancing?
+When was the last time you felt happy?

 - What qualities in other people do you love?
 Can you see these qualities as a reflection of you?

 - And what qualities do you dislike?
+Why do you dislike these qualities?

-- Where is the silver lining within the hard lessons you’ve learned?
+- Where is the silver lining within the hard lessons youāve learned in life?

 - Do you believe that life can be consistently peaceful, happy, and fun?
 Why or why not?

 - List some times you worried over nothing.
+Now write a statement reminding yourself that not everything you fear comes true.

 - Describe your identity- who are you and how do you see yourself?
 What labels do you give yourself?

 - What identities or labels have your family, friends, or community given you that you have accepted as truth?
+Are any of your labels true?
+Are any permanent?
+How do you know?

 - Who do you admire, or what qualities do you admire in a person?